arawakarawak/aco-to-clrs-converter/README.md

 Known issues: Photoshop seems to always export pure white and pure black as Grayscale, so these colors will be omitted by the aco_to_clrs.py script.

 There  are still errors in the script, hopefully they may be easily fixed.
 The aco_to_clrs.py script seems to yield erroneous number of colors dropped in conversion (non-RGB colors in original file).
+This seems to be caused by the internal structure of the ACO file (the color definitions are listed twice ('vesion 1' and 'version 2' blocks).
+As this is rather an ornament in current state of the script, I won't try to fix it.

-Also, it happens to add colors that were not in the originla file at the end of the CLRS list.
+Also, it happens to add colors that were not in the original file (at the end of the CLRS list).
+This is more serious.
+Probably the script reads too many color blocks (with the last blocks being misread unrelated data (like the header of the 'version 2' section)

 ------------------
 Links to sources: